bvasilop/MS-Leap-Resume/resume.md

 #### Grow with Google / Udacity Web Application Developer <https://github.com/bvasilop/mws-restaurant-stage-3-final>
 •	Designed and implemented all UI components as well as offline capabilities for website.

-•	Google / Udacity Mobile Web developer for Restaurant Reviews Application.

-•	Created dynamic Progressive Web Applications for seamless offline experiences.
+•	Created dynamic Progressive Web Application for Restaurant Reviews that allows for seamless offline mobile experiences.

 •	Used offline caching and Javascript agents such as Serviceworkers as well as IndexedDB and Localstorage.